HMRC record keeping for the self-employed: what to keep and for how long

 - All VAT invoices issued to customers

-- VAT account (a record of input and output tax each quarter)
+- VAT account (record of input and output tax each quarter)

 - Copies of all VAT returns submitted